MewMewPewPew/cart253/topics/variation-jam/process/planning.md

             Gaining 4 objects (sword, wand, cup, coin/pentacle)... why not?
 The game does not end
     - The hermit(9) = The game does not end,
             Chooses to be alone, maybe disappears on a pelrinage after beging pick up and gives advice to user
-    - Death(13)= losing + Keeps magician objects if there
+    - Death(13)= losing or True restart ! anew cycles beggings
-    ## Since I need 8 pairs -_- lol

     - Wheel of fortune(10) = randomly either win or lose OR MORE ?
-    - The Chariot = winnin, fast!!? gogogo
+    - The Chariot(7) = win, OR you just leave the game, with style !
-    - The lovers = loves win !
+    - The lovers(6) = loves win !
             once paired they are finally reunited !
 YAY
-    - The Tower = losing,
+    - The Tower(16) = losing, everything crashes because the foundation where never safe & sound to begin with
-            but also losing everying you built, (if built) : objects aquired, hermit never left, lovers are seperated :<

             Ideas :
     - instead of having 1 pair of hermits, have 1 hermit + 1 Wheel of fortune(10) = randomly either win or lose s

                 The Chariot = winning fast ! go go go Tower = losing - magician objects if there Strengh = gain the power to :hover and see the card? or smt else ?
                 The lovers = ?
                 The Devil = ? temptation
-                The Moon = ? anxious
+                The Moon = ? anxious, because you only see one side of the moon, gain the power to see 1 card?

     *number represent where they are situated in the major arcana